JuliaActuary/ActuaryUtilities.jl/README.md

 ### Excel Utilities

-Copying data to/and from the clipboard was previsouly built-in to ActuaryUtilities vesions `1.3` and lower.
+Copying data to/and from the clipboard was previously built-in to ActuaryUtilities vesions `1.3` and lower.
 The features have been moved to [ClipData](https://github.com/pdeffebach/ClipData.jl).
 Usage to copy tabular data (e.g. from spreadsheets):

 ```julia
 using ClipData